Spanish Portuguese Chinese French DLI Skip To Main Content

 What is Dual Language Immersion (DLI)?

 Dual Language Immersion (DLI) is an innovative approach to bilingual education where students are taught literacy and the core subjects in both English and a second language.
-This program equips students with advanced language skills in a second language, preparing them for future opportunities in a globalized world.
+This program equips students with advanced language skills, preparing them for future opportunities in a globalized world.

 Students who complete the DLI program can earn a total of 9 credits of 3000-level (upper division) language credit through Utah State University and can also earn the Utah Seal of Biliteracy, a prestigious recognition that highlights their proficiency in two languages.
 This seal is awarded by the state and is a valuable distinction for college applications and career opportunities.
 Learn more about the Seal of Biliteracy by clicking here.